tylim88/FirelordJSDoc/docs/quick_start.md

 Every value is safely typed, this including collection ID, document ID, all operations, all field paths, all values, all query clauses, basically whatever FirelordJS exports.

-The type of every single value is inferred from the meta types defined in the very beginning.
+FirelordJS can infer type of every single value from the MetaType defined in the very beginning, regardless how deep the type nested.

-And this is the only time you deal with the type, **type it and forget**, there is no need for type annotation and type casting, never.
+And this is the only time you ever deal with the type, there is no need for type annotation and type casting, **type it and forget**.

 This is done elegantly without complicated configuration while maintain API that is nearly identical to the original Firestore API, and simpler.

 ## Beyond Typing

-FirelordJS does not stop at just safe guarding your data type in all operations(this alone already surpass conventional wrappers by a huge margin), it goes beyond that and further prevents **[Firestore Query Limitations](https://firebase.google.com/docs/firestore/query-data/queries#query_limitations)** on type level, none of the other wrappers able to offer this.
+FirelordJS does not stop at just safe guarding your data type in all operations(this alone already surpass conventional wrappers by a huge margin), it goes beyond that and further prevents **[Firestore Query Limitations](https://firebase.google.com/docs/firestore/query-data/queries#query_limitations)** and **[Firestore Pagination Limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data?hl=en&authuser=0#limitations)** on type level(non invasive), none of the other wrappers able to offer this.

 Nothing come close to FirelordJS, and I doubt anything will, **FirelordJS is the end game in pursuing Firestore type safety**.

-Turn out the so called **_<span style={{color:'red'}}>Unparalleled Type Safe and Dev Experience</span>_** is not a a bluff at all, what a disappointment!
+Turn out the so called _<span style={{color:'red'}}>Unparalleled Type Safe and Dev Experience</span>_ is not a a bluff at all, what a disappointment!